-As a partner in a University of Texas System collaborative program, U.T.
-Permian Basin offers most graduate courses over the Internet.
-It is possible to complete the entire Master of Science in Kinesiology online - through Web-based courses.
+As a partner in a UT System collaborative program, UT Permian Basin offers most graduate courses over the Internet.
+It is possible to complete the entire Master of Science in Kinesiology online through web-based courses.
 With a couple of exceptions, graduate Kinesiology courses are no longer offered on the UT Permian Basin campus.